chuajeromepython/Data-Structures-and-Algorithms-Python/CS 1A - Java/Readme.md

 # CS 1A Java programs
 # How to use the reviewer?
+* Copy the program and paste it to your project.
+Change the filename or name of the program if needed.
 * Create a .txt file.
 * Format the txt file like this (question-answer):